ram-kumar/ram-kumar.github.io/index.md

 ### Programming

 This section covers some programming questions.
-The goal is to develop logic and doing basic programming exercises.
+The goal is to develop logic by doing basic programming exercises.
 All of these programs can be developed in any language of your convenience.

 ```markdown